 3. What if the PRAM reset not working?

-If the terminal method doesn't work, then the startup command method will most likely work.
-If not, then the problem might be with something other than your PRAM, i.e., some other hardware.
+If the terminal method doesn't work, the startup command method will likely succeed.
+If that also fails, the issue may lie with hardware other than the PRAM.